 This fourth level clinical course prepares radiography students to perform radiologic procedures on patients with supervision and direction.
 Students apply radiation protection and standard precautions in the production of radiographs in a health care setting while adhering to legal and ethical guidelines.
 Students are encouraged to demonstrate independent judgment in the performance of clinical competencies.
-Prerequisite(s): 526-193 Radiography Clinical 3

-526-200 Intro to DMS
+526-200 Intro to DMS // 3 cr

 This course introduces learners to the field of Diagnostic Medical Sonography.
 Explores the duties and functions of the Diagnostic Medical Sonographer as well as the historical background.
 Learners examine the other imaging modalities as they relate to Sonography.
 Includes principles of patient care and legal and ethical issues related to Sonography.

 Restricted to students admitted to the following program(s): Diagnostic Medical Sonography

-526-203 Scanning With Proficiency
+526-203 Scanning With Proficiency // 1 cr